Is Witr prayer Wajib (mandatory)?

 The Madhabs differed

 Whenever a credible difference of opinion exists amongst the Sahabah and the Madhabs of Ahl al-Sunnah, there will not be absolutely clear evidence on one side and no evidence on the other side.
-The very fact that there is a difference of opinion is indicative of the fact that both sides have reasonable evidence.
-Muslims need to understand this point.
-Especially since some people give the impression that one side is always clearly and definitively correct and the other in obvious error.

 Therefore, the Hanafi Madhab inclined towards the view that Witr prayer is Wajib whilst undoubtedly recognising that there is room for difference of opinion.
 Furthermore, in the Nass (text) below we find that the difference of opinion exists within the Madhab.